Alfred Molina: 1990–1999: Broadway debut and acclaim

-2000s
+2000–2009: Established actor

 In 2000, Molina appeared in Lasse Hallström's Chocolat which received critical acclaim and an Academy Award for Best Picture nomination.
 He gained wide recognition for his portrayal of Diego Rivera alongside Salma Hayek in the biopic Frida (2002), a role for which he gained BAFTA and SAG award nominations.
 He played himself alongside Steve Coogan in Jarmusch's Coffee and Cigarettes (2003) and gained further commercial recognition when he portrayed Johann Tetzel in Luther (2003) and Otto Octavius / Doctor Octopus in Spider-Man 2 (2004), which became one of the highest-grossing films of that year.
 For the latter, Molina was nominated for a Satellite Award as Best Supporting Actor.
 He reprised his role in the video game adaptation.
 In 2006, Molina portrayed Touchstone in Kenneth Branagh's film version of Shakespeare's As You Like It and appeared in Ron Howard's adaptation of The Da Vinci Code.
 Molina provided the voice of the villain Ares in the 2009 animated film Wonder Woman.

 Molina's stage work has included two major Royal National Theatre productions, Tennessee Williams' The Night of the Iguana (as Shannon) and David Mamet's Speed-the-Plow (as Fox).
 In his Broadway debut, Molina performed in Yasmina Reza's Tony Award-winning play 'Art', for which he received a Tony nomination in 1998.
 In 2004, Molina returned to the stage, starring as Tevye in the Broadway production of Fiddler on the Roof.
 For his performance he once again received a Tony Award nomination, this time for Best Actor in a Musical.
 He received his third Tony Award nomination for Red in 2010, for Best Performance by a Leading Actor in a Play.

 In 2007, Molina narrated a 17-part original audiobook for Audible.com called The Chopin Manuscript.
 This serialised novel was written by a team of 15 best-selling thriller writers, including Jeffery Deaver, Lee Child, Joseph Finder and Lisa Scottoline.
-The novel won the 2008 Audiobook of the Year Award form Audio Publishers Association.
+The novel won the 2008 Audiobook of the Year Award from Audio Publishers Association.